 - Go to Monitor, and ensure POCSAG/FLEX is ticked.

 - Now, if everything is set up correctly, the pager audio from SDRSharp should be being sent to PDW.
 In the top right hand corner of PDW, there should be a volume gauge.
 You will need to adjust the AF gain volume settings in SDRSharp, and/or the Windows volume settings so that the volume meter goes up when a pager signal is sent.
+The percentage shown below the gauge shows the decode error rate.
+If you are receiving good signals the error rate should be very low and the percentage should be at or near 100%.

 Other Decoding Software